 Quitting a job isn’t always easy.
-Regardless of whether you were happy or miserable with the company, anticipating the conversation you need to have with your boss can …
+Regardless of whether you were happy or miserable with the company, anticipating the conversation you need to have with your boss can make you feel pretty nervous and uncomfortable, especially if the announcement will …

 The majority of states in the U.S. follow the doctrine of "at-will employment," which means that an employer can terminate an employee at any time for any reason, except an illegal one, or for no reason, without incurring legal liability.
 Likewise, an employee is free to leave a job at any time for any or no reason with no adverse legal consequences.
 Even so, if your manager asks you to resign or offers you a choice between resigning and being fired, it is important for you to know your rights and understand your options, before you sign on the dotted line.
 Failure to do so might wind up costing you unemployment benefits, or result in other repercussions that could hinder your job search.